Press Release!

 Morris Green Engine Paint

-The first batch of the six port models had an unusual and unique feature in the Morris Green paint used on the engines and gearboxs.
-It appears that only some of the "first series" of six port BN4's produced at both Longbridge and Abingdon until the spring of 1958 had the Morris Green engines, possibly due to an error.
+The first batch of the six port cars had an unusual and unique feature in the Morris Green paint used on the engines and gearboxs.
+It appears that only some of the "first series" of six port BN4's produced at both Longbridge and Abingdon until the spring of 1958 had the Morris Green engines, for reasons unknown

 home

-In September 1958 after car C.E.68959 a new style interior was introduced for the BN4, the seats and armrests of which were the same as those of the BN6.
-This interior is the same as that found on the 3000s right through until the BJ8.
-These cars have two windscreen washers, thin frame seat bases, a detachable hood frame and an armrest pad on top of the transmission tunnel, plus they have diferent quarter pannels and other minor trim differences, such as the door seals and furlex
+In September 1958, production of BN4s resumed from car C.E.68959 and these cars featured a new style interior and other details which were first introduced on the BN6 This interior is the same as that found on the 3000s and continued right through until the introduction of the BJ8.
+Amongst other things these cars have two windscreen washers, thin frame seat bases, a detachable hood frame and an armrest pad on top of the transmission tunnel, plus they have diferent quarter pannels and other minor trim differences, such as the door seals and furlex

 BN4 - 6 Port Head (from car # 48863)